 It is important to note that the Department's grading system utilizes an expectations-based model.
 In other words, students should be graded upon clinical and professional expectations of a final semester speech-language pathology graduate student.
 However, it is the Department's policy that students should not be expected to be fully independent with all populations, disorders, and settings by the end of the medical externship; given the depth and breadth of the scope of speech-language pathology, along with increased medical complexity, it is not a realistic model for students to be fully independent with all clinical skills.
-Rather, the medical externship is an opportunity for students to refine already established knowledge and clinical skills while gaining experience in new opportunities, such as trach/vent, tube-dependent dysphagia, and/or severe cognitive-communication disorders.
+Rather, the medical externship is an opportunity for students to refine already established knowledge and clinical skills while gaining experience in new opportunities, such as trach/vent, G tube-dependent dysphagia, and/or severe cognitive-communication disorders.

-If a student is at risk of not meeting externship expectations at any point but especially at the 5th week, the externship supervisor(s) should notify the externship coordinator immediately.
+If a student is at risk of not meeting externship expectations at any point but especially at the 5th week, the externship supervisor(s) should notify the Medical Externship Coordinator immediately.
 A score of 1 in any area on the midterm evaluation, or two or more scores of 2 should result in a performance improvement plan for the remainder of the placement.
-Students who receive any scores of 1 or 2 at the midterm will be required to meet with the externship supervisor(s) and Medical Externship Coordinator to develop a performance improvement plan to offer further support needed for student success.
+Students who receive any scores of 1 or 2 AND are graded as requiring a performance improvement plan on their CALIPSO evaluation at the midterm will be required to meet with the externship supervisor(s) and Medical Externship Coordinator to develop a performance improvement plan to offer further support needed for student success.

-Students who receive two or more scores of 2 or one score of 1 on the final evaluation will not pass the medical externship and will receive a grade of F. Students will then be expected to retake \$568, register and pay for the course again, and complete another full medical externship placement.
+Students who receive two or more scores of 2 or one score of 1 on the final evaluation will not pass the medical externship and will receive a grade of F. Students will then be expected to retake S568, register and pay for the course again, and complete another full medical externship placement.